Taught by Dr. Nicholas Piotrowski

 The ITS Graduate Certificate in Christian Studies includes credits earned in class in the following disciplines:

-NOTE: Library hours commonly change on and around holidays.
-You can call the library to verify hours here: 317.789.8268.
-Or, send our librarian a message here:
+NOTE: Library hours commonly change between semesters, as well as on/around holidays.
+You can call Castleview to verify hours here: 317.842.4220.
+Or, send our Director of Operations a message here:

-ITS students can search ITS holdings through their Sycamore Campus accounts:
+ITS students can search holdings through their Sycamore Campus accounts:

 Internships with local churches and/or ministries comprise ITS's "Practical Theology" (PT) courses.
 Students pursuing the M.A. in Biblical & Theological Ministry degree are required to take 9 credits of Practical Theology (PT) courses.
 Students pursuing the M.Div. degree are required to take 23 credits of PT courses.
 Internships can be in the following areas: